-CDQ publishes three types of content:
+CDQ publishes four types of content:

 - Original research.
 Articles that cross disciplinary boundaries and focus on various aspects involved in designing and communicating information (6-8,000 words not counting references).